Early Life and Education of Tim Cook: A Complete Timeline

 Discover the defining moments in the early life of Tim Cook.
 From birth to education, explore key events.

-Tim Cook is the current CEO of Apple, a position he assumed on August 24, 2011, after Steve Jobs' resignation.
-He joined Apple in March 1998, initially serving as Senior Vice President for Worldwide Operations, then as Vice President for Worldwide Sales and Operations.
-Before becoming CEO, he served as the company's Chief Operating Officer under Steve Jobs.
-Cook's leadership has continued Apple's trajectory as a leading technology innovator and one of the world's most valuable companies.
+Tim Cook is the CEO of Apple, a position he assumed in August 2011 after Steve Jobs resigned.
+He initially joined Apple in 1998 as Senior Vice President for Worldwide Operations and later became Vice President for Worldwide Sales and Operations.
+Before becoming CEO, he served as the company's Chief Operating Officer.
+Cook's leadership has continued Apple's success in the technology industry.

 On November 1, 1960, Timothy Donald Cook was born in Mobile, Alabama.